Recipes For Cooking And Serving Your Weakest Pokémon

 So you have two problems.
 First of all, congratulations on just having the two, you son of a bitch.
-So you have two problems: no plans for Thanksgiving dinner, and an abundance of just terrible Pokemon.
+So you have two problems: No plans for the big family dinner, and an abundance of just terrible Pokémon.
 Literally just the worst.

 Now you may consider trading them all to the Professor for goodies, but what if I told you about solving one problem with the other?
 What could that be, you wonder.
 I hope this isn’t another article about eating Pokemon.

 Yes, this is an article about eating Pokemon.

 Pokemon For Dinner?